nsetzer/daedalus-games/csp2.md

 Regardless of the complexity, when bending finished the object should have exactly the same state as the shadow object.

+There isnt a one size fits all solution to bending.
+Every object will need to implement its own rules for how to interpolate between two states.

 TODO: how to bend velocity and acceleration. (answer: the derivative should be smooth: https://en.wikipedia.org/wiki/Jerk_(physics))

 next steps